 IPLA/SIL Replacement

-IPLA (Alliance Access Integration Platform) and SIL (SWIFT Integration Layer) are middleware components provided by SWIFT that sit between your back-office systems and the SWIFT network.
+IPLA (Alliance Access Integration Platform) and SIL (SWIFT Integration Layer) are middleware components from SWIFT that sit between your back-office systems and the SWIFT network.
 They handle message transformation, routing, and integration with Alliance Access or Alliance Lite.

-SWIFT has announced that both products will be discontinued on June 30, 2026, driven primarily by Red Hat Fuse reaching end-of-life -- the integration framework that underpins SIL -- and the broader industry shift toward ISO 20022 and API-driven, cloud-native connectivity.
+SWIFT ends support for both on 30 June 2026, driven primarily by Red Hat Fuse reaching end-of-life -- the integration framework that underpins SIL -- and the broader shift toward ISO 20022 and API-driven connectivity.

 IPLA